-Involvement in friend's criminal case. - Where a judge became involved in the pending criminal case of a friend by speaking with the arresting state police officer by cellular telephone during the traffic stop and arrest; personally going to the adult detention center and ordered the friend's release and taking the friend to the judge's house, and speaking to a registered nurse and asking the nurse to draw an independent blood sample from the friend; and the judge had an alcoholic drink before going to the jail to release the friend and may have had the odor of alcohol on the judge's breath, the judge's conduct constituted willful misconduct in office.
+Involvement in friend's criminal case. - Where a judge became involved in the pending criminal case of a friend by speaking with the arresting state police officer by cellular telephone during the traffic stop and arrest; personally going to the adult detention center and ordered the friend's release and taking the friend to the judge's house, and speaking to a registered nurse and asking the nurse to draw an independent blood sample from the friend; and the judge had an alcoholic drink before going to the judge's breath, the judge's conduct constituted willful misconduct in office.
 In re Sanchez, S.Ct.
 No. 25,821 (Filed March 14, 2001) (decided before the 2011 recompilation).